Formalising the Bruhat-Tits Tree: Concluding remarks

 Let us end by remarking that we ended up using Lean to generalise some initial hypotheses.
 The reader might have noticed that the spaces of maps in the sequence (\ref{SES}) all have target $\Z$.
 When we were thinking about a direct proof of surjectivity and about formalising it, we were motivated to generalise the hypothesis to arbitrary commutative rings $A$.
 After the formalisation of \lstinline{laplace} and the verification of \lstinline{laplace_surjective}, as a map between $A$-valued functions it occurred to us, that instead of $A$-valued maps we should be working more generally with $M$-valued maps, where $M$ is an arbitrary $A$-module.
 Thanks to Lean, this was as easy as one could hope for; essentially all we had to do was to replace the occurrences of $A$ by $M$ in the code.

 \textbf{Acknowledgments} We are grateful to the Lean and mathlib community for their work on building a unified digital library of mathematics.
 Without mathlib, this project would not exist.
 J.L.\ would like to thank Gebhard Böckle and O\u{g}uz Gezm\.{i}\c{s} for their support in taking our research on rigid analytic theta cocycles for function fields down the formalisation lane.
-We would like to thank Gebhard Böckle, Kevin Buzzard, Johan Commelin, O\u{g}uz Gezm\.{i}\c{s} and Junyan Xu for helpful comments on an earlier draft of this paper.
+We would like to thank Gebhard Böckle, Kevin Buzzard, Johan Commelin, O\u{g}uz Gezm\.{i}\c{s}, Peter Schneider and Junyan Xu for helpful comments on an earlier draft of this paper and the anonymous referee for their comments and suggestions.